Pass the SALT 2026

-Shamir's Secret Sharing (SSS) has been trusted for decades by organizations like ICANN (DNSSEC root key ceremonies), Trezor (SLIP-39), and Coinbase ; yet it remains largely inaccessible to individual practitioners and small teams who need cold storage for cryptocurrency wallets, SSH keys, infra recovery keys, or root CA credentials.
+Shamir's Secret Sharing (SSS) has been trusted for decades by organizations like ICANN (DNSSEC root key ceremonies), Banks, Coinbase, Defense industry ; yet it remains largely inaccessible to individual practitioners and small teams who need cold storage for cryptocurrency wallets, SSH keys, infra recovery keys, or root CA credentials.

 Attendees will take away: a clear mental model of how threshold cryptography works in practice, an understanding of the security properties (and honest limitations) of implementing SSS in Python, and a free tool they can use immediately for their own cold storage needs.